 An Irrigation and Nutrient Management Plan (INMP) Summary report, which includes information from the TNA report, total nitrogen removed, and additional specific irrigation management information noted in paragraph 15 below.

 A comparison of information required in TNA reporting versus INMP Summary reporting is included in Table MRP-1.
 TNA reports will be used to determine the relative contribution of nitrogen applied to a ranch from all sources.
-INMP Summary reports will be used to determine compliance with the nitrogen discharge targets and limits established in the Order.
+INMP Summary reports will be used to determine compliance with the nitrogen discharge targets established in the Order.
 Required information for both reports must be recorded for the calendar year prior to the report due date (for example, if a report is due March 1, 2024, the monitoring information must be recorded from January 1 through December 31, 2023).
-The physical area reported on in each report form must represent no more than 640 acres; if a ranch is greater than 640 acres in size then multiple reports must be submitted.
+The physical area reported in each report form must represent no more than 640 acres; if a ranch is greater than 640 acres in size then multiple reports must be submitted.

 Eventually, all Dischargers must submit an INMP Summary report; however, the timeframe for when Dischargers transition from TNA reporting to the more comprehensive INMP Summary reporting is phased in over time, as shown in Table MRP-2.
 With the exception of Dischargers who were enrolled in Order No. R3-2017-0002 (Ag Order 3.0) and required to submit TNA reports under Ag Order 3.0, the timeframe for when a Discharger must begin conducting expanded INMP monitoring and INMP Summary reporting is based on a Discharger’s Groundwater Phase area.
+Beginning January 1, 2026, every ranch will be required to maintain records including total nitrogen removed data in order to submit INMP Summary reports the following reporting year (2027).

 For the first two years the Order is in effect (2021 and 2022), all Dischargers (regardless of Groundwater Phase area) who were required to submit TNA reports under Ag Order 3.0 must continue to conduct monitoring, recordkeeping, and reporting as described below for submittal of a complete and accurate TNA report by March 1, 2022 and 2023.
 This Ag Order 3.0 requirement for specific Dischargers will be superseded by requirements summarized in Table MRP-2. (i.e., according to Dischargers’ ranch locations within specific Groundwater Phase areas).